 I have received many questions about this installation method.
 I’ve tried taking photos, but it was tricky to properly photograph so that you could see what I was doing.

 Instead, I created some sketches.
 I’ll preface this by saying this is still not as clear as I would like it to be.
 So please bear with me.
-If you’re still unsure, I suggest making a jig with some scrap wood and testing it out.
-I think it may become easier to understand that way.
+If you’re still unsure, I suggest making a jig with some scrap wood and testing it.
+It may become easier to understand that way.

 Make a Jig

-I started by making a jig from scrap wood.
+I started by making a jig from three pieces of scrap wood.

 In this sketch, the jig is placed on the outside of the storm window.
-But in this view, we are looking down and from the inside of the house.
+But in this view, you are looking down and from the inside of the house.

 The bottom of the jig is set for ¾”, the thickness of the storm window.
-The top of the jig is set for 1″, the distance I needed to set the storm window in the opening correctly.
+The top of the jig is set for 1″, the distance I needed to correctly set the storm window in the opening.
 Your measurement may be different.

-Two holes were drilled through the top of the jig.
-These holes will be used to mark the location of the screws that will act like pins.
-Later, they will be used to mark the location for holes on the underside of the trim.
+I drilled two holes through the top of the jig that I used to mark the location of the screws that will act like pins.
+Later, I used them to mark the location for holes on the underside of the trim.

-Then the jig is placed on the window trim.
-In this sketch, we are standing in the yard on the outside of the house.
+Then, I place the jig on the window trim.
+In this sketch, you are standing in the yard on the outside of the house.

-To see the next step, we have to look from inside the house.
-You can do this step outside, but we need to look up, and from the inside, so you see what to do.
+To see the next step, you must look from inside the house.
+You can do this step outside, but you need to look up, and from the inside so you see what to do.